Bootcamp-QA/web-portfolio-template/README.md

 Release will be consider ready when:

-- All user stories are done.
+- All user stories of the sprint are done.
 - Regression tests have been successfully completed after each sprint, with no major issues found.

 ## 11. Deliverables